How to Get a Police Report in Evanston, Illinois

-If you’ve had to call the police recently for a traffic accident, burglary, injury, or some other property loss, your insurance company may ask you for a copy of the police report.
+If you’ve had to call the police recently for an Evanston car accident, burglary, injury, or some other property loss, your insurance company may ask you for a copy of the police report.
 The police report can verify your loss or injury and help the insurance company determine who is at fault and what should be paid.
 In Evanston, it can be difficult to find information about obtaining a police report online.
 So, in this article, we will walk you through how you can obtain an accident report, incident report, other police report in Evanston.

 In Evanston, police reports are available through the Evanston Police Department and the Evanston Records Bureau.
 The type of report you need will determine where you should send your request.